In grand science-fiction fantasies, we imagine a universe dotted with planets that are perfectly capable of supporting human life.

-This will be a reality some day.
+This will be a reality someday.
 Right?
+Well…maybe.

 In the near future (and by “near” we mean hundreds of years from now), humans may live in cocooned settlements on the Moon or Mars.
 But eventually, we will need to be able to step out and walk around, all without equipment or survival gear.